spdx/spdx-license-diff/DEVELOPERS.md

 ## Entryfiles (bundles)

-There are two kinds of entryfiles that create bundles when `gulp` is run.
+There are two kinds of entryfiles.

  1. All js-files in the root of the `./app/scripts` directory
  2. All css-,scss- and less-files in the root of the `./app/styles` directory